Mind-body practices with Sarah Atkinson

 Writing and guided reflection that help you process what’s been building and make sense of your experience.
 This supports clarity, integration, and a stronger sense of direction.

-My approach bridges traditional yoga philosophy, modern somatic practices, creative expression, and emerging nervous system research.
+My approach bridges modern somatic practices, emerging neurobehavioral research, creative expression, and traditional yoga philosophy.

 My work is trauma-informed and rooted in the belief that the body holds profound wisdom.